Shihab-Sabbir/stripe-payment-client/README.md

 ## Introduction

-The Business Health Indicator App is a web application designed to assess and display the financial condition of a business.
-It provides users with a comprehensive view of their business's financial health based on various key indicators and metrics.
-The app aims to help business owners and stakeholders make informed decisions by visualizing critical financial data.
+Stripe elevates financial systems with a global, user-friendly interface.
+Security, customization, subscription management, developer tools, real-time reporting, quick payouts, mobile optimization, and fraud prevention enhance efficiency, benefiting business performance.

 ## Technologies Used

-The Business Health Indicator App is built using the following technologies:
+Stripe Payment App is built using the following technologies:

 - **React**: A JavaScript library for building user interfaces.
 - **TypeScript**: A superset of JavaScript that adds static typing to the language.
-- **Ant Design (AntD)**: A React UI library with a set of high-quality components.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **Zustand**: A library for state management in React applications, built on top of Zustand.
 - **Linting**: ESLint for linting TypeScript code.